 It may sometimes feel isolating to live with symptoms of a chronic condition like psoriasis.
 Although friends and family are caring and helpful, they can’t fully understand what you’re experiencing day to day unless they’ve also been diagnosed with psoriasis.

 You may enjoy participating in Psoriasis Awareness Month because it’s an opportunity to share your psoriasis journey and hear about other people’s experiences.
-Doing so can build community and deepen your understanding of the condition.
+Your involvement can help build community and deepen your understanding of the condition.

-Raising awareness also encourages new research into psoriasis in order to improve our current knowledge and treatments.
+Raising awareness also encourages new research into psoriasis to improve our current knowledge and treatments.

-Increasing psoriasis awareness shatters myths about the condition, which better supports people living with psoriasis.
-Sharing the facts about psoriasis with more people creates a more inclusive environment for people living with this chronic condition.
+Increasing psoriasis awareness shatters myths about the condition, which better supports people living with the condition.
+Sharing the facts about psoriasis with more people creates a more inclusive environment for people living with psoriasis.

 For example, some people believe that psoriasis is contagious.
 This may lead to unfounded fear and avoidance of people who have the condition.
-It’s important to help others understand that psoriasis isn’t contagious but is caused by an overly active immune system.
+It’s important to help others understand that psoriasis is not contagious but is caused by an overly active immune system.

-However, with treatment, psoriasis can be managed.
-And more research can help people with psoriasis understand how best to live with their condition — and get us closer to finding a cure.
+More research can help people with psoriasis better understand their condition and live their best life.
+It can also get us closer to finding a cure.

 No matter your reason for celebrating Psoriasis Awareness Month, you can get involved in many different ways.